beckn/reputation-infra/README.md

 3. Install the required dependencies by running the command `npm install`.

-4. Can start the local server and the application by running `npm start`.
+4. Can start the local server and the application by running `npm run dev`.

 5. Create the issue for the bug fix and the feature request with the tag in issues section of the repo, start working on it.